 Cowering and afraid in a cage in front of a ‘freak show’ audience staring at his disfigured face.
 This is how most of us think of Joseph Merrick but nothing could be further from the truth.

-The real Joseph Merrick was a trailblazer who escaped a life of poverty to make his own living and whose courage, intelligence and sensitivity inspired millions during and after his lifetime.
+The true story is one of an independent disabled man who was ahead of his time.
+The real Joseph Merrick was a trailblazer who escaped a life of poverty to make his own living and whose story of personal determination in the face of prejudice and ignorance inspired millions during and after his lifetime.

 Joseph Carey Merrick was born in Leicester in 1862.
 At the annual May Fair, three months before he was born, his mother was frightened or fell in front of parading elephants.
 She believed this caused Joseph’s disfigurement and this led to the name by which Joseph would later become known, The Elephant Man.